-If these early relationships are troubled, they will set a troubled and troubling template.
-Unless challenged, this will have a life long effect; children in youth justice programmes and school exclusion centres have often had such childhoods.
+If these early framing relationships are troubled, they will set a troubled and troubling template.
+Unless challenged, this will have a life long effect.
+Children in youth justice programmes, school exclusion and detention centres have often had such childhoods.
 Freeing children to make new connections, to grow and develop in healthier ways, is therefore a long term task, which they cannot do alone.
 It needs to happen in relation to someone else.

 adapted to adversity